frankheat/offsecnotes/Android/Analysis and reversing/fsmon.md

 ./fsmon /data/data/<package-name>

 # Monitor /proc access
-# This can be useful to check frida detection and bypass
+# This can be useful, for example, to check frida detection and bypass
 ./fsmon /proc/<pid>
 ./fsmon /proc